francofabio/sjog/README.md

 Order order = new Order(129, new Person("Kane"), new Date(), 1650d);
 order.addItem(new Item(1, "MacBook pro 13"));
 order.addItem(new Item(2, "iPad Air 2"));
-ObjectGraph orderObjectGraph = new ObjectGraphBuilder(Order.class)
+ObjectGraph orderObjectGraph = new ObjectGraphBuilder()
         .include("customer") //include all properties of the java basic type presents in customer object .include("itens") //include all properties of the java basic type presents in itens (considering generic type of the collection or the collection content)
         .build(order);